raresct/zipf_lastfm/README.md

 zipf_lastfm
 ===========

-An experiment to find out if Zipf's law is suitable for music listening habbits.
+An experiment to find out if Zipf's law is suitable for music listening habits.